HOW TO PREPARE

 Protection of Your Privacy

 We respect the confidentiality of your relationship with you doctor and other caregivers and the sensitive information about your health and health care that are part of that relationship.
-State and federal laws and medical center operation policies protect the privacy of your medical information.
-You will receive a Notice of Privacy Practices that describes the ways that we use, disclose and safeguard patient information and explains how you can obtain a copy of information from our records about your care.
+State and federal laws as well as medical center operation policies protect the privacy of your medical information.
+We will review our Notice of Privacy Practices that describes the ways that we use, disclose and safeguard patient information and explains how you can obtain a copy of information from our records about your care.

 Involvement in Your Care